DevOpsPlayground/Hands-on-with-Hashicorps-Vault/README.md

 This is what an API call to read our secret/website looks like :

-`curl -H "X-Vault-Token: <TOKEN>" http://localhost/v1/secret/website`
+`curl -H "X-Vault-Token: $VAULT_TOKEN" -X GET http://localhost:8200/v1/secret/website`

 The output is in a JSON format, which contain our secrets.